Amandil/django-tech-test/README.md

 * Used money field to store loan amount with default currency set to GBP.
 No functional reason here, just seemed like a cleaner solution.
 * Money field is validated against decimals due to a bug in 'moneyd' package.
 Default currency is GBP so it still validates correctly.
 * Postcode is UK-only and validated using regex.
 Could validate against a postcode database but its not ideal for businesses set up in newly-erected buildings (might result in loss of customers if a valid postcode is not accepted).
+* Added an 'is_borrower' flag to users to separate those that registered for loans from those that might have registered for other applications
+* Email is more memorable than username, username will be automatically generated so that user will not be inconvenienced

 ### Not done
 * Tests are not data-driven and have hard-coded values.
 * Did not use Django REST framework, API is simple and not resource-oriented

 ## Overview